Dirty Mind

 Dirty Mind is the third studio album by the American singer-songwriter and musician Prince.
 It was released on October 8, 1980, by Warner Bros.
 Records.

-The album is notable for Prince's increasing reliance on rock music elements, high register vocals, sexually explicit lyrical themes and an androgynous image.
+The album is notable for Prince's increasing use of rock music elements, high register vocals, sexually explicit lyrical themes and an androgynous image.
 Critics have hailed its fusion of genres for influencing urban black music of the early 1980s, and its lyrics for influencing more sexually explicit music.

 The first single from Dirty Mind, "Uptown", reached number five on both the Billboard Hot Soul Singles and the Billboard National Disco Action Top 30 charts.
 Although the album only reached number 45 on the Billboard 200, it was met with widespread critical acclaim.
 The album has retrospectively been ranked by Pitchfork and Slant as one of the greatest of the 1980s, and by Rolling Stone and NME as one of the greatest albums of all time.